stacktoheap/stacktoheap.github.io/_posts/2013-01-06-using-mailmap-to-fix-authors-list-in-git.markdown

 date: 2013-01-06 22:21
 comments: true
 categories: [git, mailmap, shortlog]
+exceprt: "How to fix incorrect author names showing up in git shortlog by using .mailmap file"
 ---

 I love doing `git shortlog -sne` to get number of commits by each author in a git repo ( don't aske me why!)